-The plugin enables you to work parametrically with GSA, utilising the powerful geometry engine in Rhino and the low-entry, visual scripting of Grasshopper.
+The GSA plugin enables computational design and automated workflows for structural engineers, utilising the powerful geometry engine in Rhino and the low-entry, visual scripting of Grasshopper.

-Go to the Parameters page to explore the underlying data being sent between components.
+Or head over to the Parameters page to explore the underlying data that's being sent between components.

 Run GSA headless through the .NET API

-- No 'interoperability'; you are literally running GSA inside Rhino's process
+- No more 'interoperability'; you are literally running GSA inside Rhino.

 Easy handling of units

-- Based on opensource UnitsNet (opens new window), and extended with engineering units by Oasys
+- Based on open source UnitsNet, and extended with engineering units by Oasys.